Compliancemaj 06, 2026

 If you plan to expand or operate your business outside your home state or nationwide, you will also need to be cognizant of any other business using the same or similar name.

-In many states, no such protection exists for a DBA name.
-If you wish to protect a DBA name, you may be able to file for protection under the trademark and tradename laws.
+If you want to protect your DBA name, you may be able to file for protection under the trademark and tradename laws.

 What is a trademark?